ahmedHamoda1/Let-us-simulate-a-Queue/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For questions or feedback, please email Ahmed Hamoda Elhanafy at ahmdelhanafy50@gmail.com.
+For questions or feedback, please email me at ahmdelhanafy50@gmail.com.